gtk-rs/gtk4-rs/book/src/main_event_loop.md

 ```

 You need to use a Linux desktop environment in order to run the following example locally.
-We are using [`ashpd::desktop::account::UserInformation`](https://docs.rs/ashpd/latest/ashpd/desktop/account/index.html) to access user information.
+This example is using [`ashpd::desktop::account::UserInformation`](https://docs.rs/ashpd/latest/ashpd/desktop/account/index.html) to access user information.
 We are getting a [`gtk::Native`](https://gtk-rs.org/gtk4-rs/stable/latest/docs/gtk4/struct.Native.html) object from our button, create a [`ashpd::WindowIdentifier`](https://docs.rs/ashpd/latest/ashpd/enum.WindowIdentifier.html) and pass it to the user information request.

-That way the dialog that will pop up will be modal.
-That means that it will be on top of the window and freezes the rest of the application from user input.
+> We need to pass the `WindowIdentifier` to make the dialog modal.
+This means that it will be on top of the window and freezes the rest of the application from user input.

 Filename: <a class=file-link href="https://github.com/gtk-rs/gtk4-rs/blob/master/book/listings/main_event_loop/7/main.rs">listings/main_event_loop/7/main.rs</a>